N3msi/Flagextension/README.md

 TODO:
 must haves:
-- damage system on vanillaflag
+- damage system on vanillaflag (on it - n3msi)
-- fix selectionfunctionality on premodinstall-flags
+- fix selectionfunctionality on premodinstall-flags (on it - n3msi)
 - fix serverlogerrors

 nice-to-haves: